-- 1. The international data are stored in the international database administered and hosted by the ICC. - 2.
+- 1. The international data are stored in the international databases administered and hosted by the ICC. - 2.
 Each M-POHL project has a separate database.
 Pls or PRs can only access the database of the project(s) they participate in. - 3.
-The inclusion of national data in the international database implies that permission is granted to use these data for an international report and for subsequent international publications.

-4. Pls are granted access to the international database upon request to the ICC immediately after the database has been set up.
-A specific data exchange agreement must be signed.

-- 5. For a period of three years after the publication of an international report on a particular M-POHL project, only the PIs and PRs of that M-POHL project have access to the international project database.
+The inclusion of national data in the international database implies that permission is granted to use these data for an international report and for international publications on tools. - 4.
+Publications on tools can be prepared by the respective working groups and may be published prior to an international report. - 5.
+The use of national data in publications based on international data, except for publications on tools by the respective working groups or the international report, must be approved in advance by the respective PIs and PRs.
+PIs and PRs must give fair reasons/substantiation if they do not allow their national data to be used. - 6.
+PIs and PRs are granted access to the international databases upon request to the ICC immediately after a database has been set up. - 7.
+For a period of three years after the publication of an international report on a particular M-POHL project, only the PIs and PRs of that M-POHL project have access to the international project database.
 After that period, data will be made available (upon request to the ICC and after consultation with the co-chair for researchers from non-participating countries).
-A specific data exchange agreement must be signed. - 6.
+A specific data exchange agreement must be signed. - 8.
 Any publication of findings based on data from the international M-POHL database must comply with the M-POHL rules and procedures on publications as laid out in this document (see Art.
 14).
-The ICC and the respective member country representatives are responsible for safeguarding these rules. - 7.
+The ICC and the respective member country representatives are responsible for safeguarding these rules. - 9.
 For tools (e.g., questionnaires) developed within an M-POHL project, rules on the internal and external use of the tools must be defined as part of the Terms of References of the project that developed the tools.